Emmotes/ic_spoilers/docs/contentdrops.md

 # Content Drops

-Guesstimations of upcoming content drops - so don't take these as fact.
+A list of the upcoming content drops.
+Just be aware that the dates and order of these content drops are educated guesses based on the current event schedule - which itself is also often guesswork.
+So don't take these as facts.

 ## Witchlight 10 - 30 August 2023